Will Jawando: Personal life

 Jawando met his future wife, Michele Lawrence, in 2004 at the Chi-Cha Lounge in Washington, D.C.
 They were engaged nine months later.
 As of January 2023, Michele is senior vice president for programs of the Omidyar Network.
 Together, they have four children and live in Sandy Spring, Maryland.

 Outside of politics, Jawando is a choir singer at the Reid Temple A.M.E.
 Church in Silver Spring.

 In November 2021, Jawando missed a court hearing he had requested to contest two traffic citations.
 Jawando's chief of staff stated that he paid the fines before his license was to be suspended in response to the absence.

+In September 2026, Jawando was hospitalized at George Washington University Hospital after suffering a heart attack during a basketball game, during which doctors successfully placed a stent.